 Persistent and Severe Absence

 The DfE defines a persistent absentee as a pupil whose attendance is at 90% or lower.
 This is the equivalent to having one day off every fortnight.
-As part of the Trust’s Persistent Absence Strategy a pupil is placed on Attendance Risk Register if their attendance falls below 92%, thereby ensuring they receive immediate intervention from this point onwards to help avoid becoming a persistent absentee.
+As part of the Trust’s persistent absence strategy a pupil is placed on Attendance Risk Register if their attendance falls below 92%, thereby ensuring they receive immediate intervention from this point onwards to help avoid becoming a persistent absentee.

 Where a pupil’s attendance is at 50% or lower, the DfE define this to be ‘severe absence’ and in these circumstances, where the pupil is missing over half of all learning opportunities, they should receive a more intensive level of support and where appropriate a more urgent level of challenge, including the possible use of legal intervention through the local authority to help secure improvement.